ganeshramg/Sudoku/README.md

 But during assignment, whenever there is a change in the outer row, the numbers list is **InnerRotated** once and whenver there is change in inner row, the numbers list is **OuterRotated** once.
 In this way, no element will get repeated both inside the box and also in the row or column.

+By this method, the numbers list that we created in the first step alone needs to be shuffled, and then the same is reshaped, rotated and arranged horizontally.

+### Function return
+This package returns a 9x9 matrix from 3x3x3x3 matricx after reshaping for us to easily access it using \[m]\[n] indexing.

 # Thank You